How to Improve Confidence in Soccer: 7 Game-Changing Tips

 Why do I lack soccer confidence and my team and teammates don’t?

-The reason many players have low confidence is because they do not train smart, instead they focus on training the wrong things that don’t give them the results they want, they do not focus on their recovery off the field, they have a weak mindset, they have bad habits, and they are not consistent with their training and lifestyle routines.
+The reason many players have low confidence is that they do not train smart; instead they focus on training the wrong things that don’t give them the results they want, they do not focus on their recovery off the field, they have a weak mindset, they have bad habits, and they are not consistent with their training and lifestyle routines.